 Nowadays, college students face a range of challenges and demands in college.
-Even so, elaborate studies have provided us with useful data on stress statistics.
-For example, we know that the biggest stressors are finals and exams (31%), followed by fear of entering the tough job market (24%) and overwhelming coursework (23%).
+According to relevant studies, the most significant stressors are finals and exams (31%), followed by fear of entering the tough job market (24%) and overwhelming coursework (23%).

 What causes stress among college students?